SrMorrris/Arduino-USB-Midi-Pedalboard/README.md

- ### THIS PROJECT WAS MY FIRST DEVICE...AND IT'S OUT-DATED since one year ago...Now i am interested in another MIDI projects.
+ ### THIS PROJECT WAS MY FIRST DEVICE...AND IT'S OUT-DATED since one year ago...Now i am interested on another MIDI projects.

 ## Little history of my first MIDI device with arduino

 The first device it's not probably the best, so i have discontinued this project a long time ago.

-You can see every MIDI devices i have built, in my web or here, in my github repositories.
+You can see every MIDI devices i have built, on my web or here, in my github repositories.

-Both sites, github and web, contains absolutely everything about my MIDI devices, you can watch or download all files on both sites.
+Both sites, github and the web-page, contains absolutely everything about my MIDI devices, you can watch or download all files on both sites.
 You will find 3 different Midi controllers.

-Here, in this chapter, it's the first controller i have built.
+In this chapter, I will talk about the first controller i have built.

-And here it's the web :

-https://srmorrris.github.io/AH-HI-MAHI-WEB-OS-/
+And here's the principal web where you can find every device i have made: https://srmorrris.github.io/AH-HI-MAHI-WEB-OS-/

-But by now i can show you the first device i have made, with an arduinoMEGA 2560 board.
+But by now i can show you the first device.

-On early days i was started with an Arduino UNO, but the project growed, and growed.. gettin' bigger and bigger.. and i was pushed to use a bigger board, an arduino MEGA.
+On early days i was started with an Arduino UNO, but the project growed, and growed.. gettin' bigger and bigger..

+And i was pushed to use a bigger board, an arduino MEGA.
+With multiplexers CD74HC4067.

 If you want to use an Arduino UNO you will need to change some lines in the arduino sketch (.ino), in order to get a succesful compilation in Arduino IDE (because arduino mega has got much more pins than UNO).